rebipp/ppi/docs/text/index.md

 The terms in the PPI vocabulary MUST be used as values for the terms `dwc:measurementType` and `obis:measurementTypeID`, while the terms in the PPI-CV MUST be used as values for the terms `dwc:measurementValue` and `obis:measurementValueID`.
 The main difference is that `dwc:measurementType` MUST be filled with the labels of the terms (e.g. `flowerShape`, `caste`, `resourceCollected`), while the `obis:measurementTypeID` MUST be filled with URI of the terms (e.g. [http://rs.rebipp.org.br/ppi/terms/flowerShape](http://rs.rebipp.org.br/ppi/terms/flowerShape), [http://rs.rebipp.org.br/ppi/terms/caste](http://rs.rebipp.org.br/ppi/terms/caste), [http://rs.rebipp.org.br/ppi/terms/resourceCollected](http://rs.rebipp.org.br/ppi/terms/resourceCollected)).

-The example bellow use the eMoF extension of representing the resource collected during the interaction (first row), two characteriscts of the plant (second and third rows) and the caste of a bee interacting with the plant (last row). **Note** that in the first row the _occurrenceID_ is empty since it is a measurement or fact of an interaction (second column).
+The example bellow use the eMoF extension of representing the resource collected during the interaction (first row), two characteriscts of the plant (second and third rows) and the caste of a bee interacting with the plant (last row).

+**Note** that in the first row the _occurrenceID_ is empty since it is a measurement or fact of an interaction (second column).
 In the remain rows the _occurrenceID_ field contains the identifier of the occurrences in the ocurrences _extension_ file providing a link between the interaction (in the _core_ file), the occurrence (in the occurrence _extension_) and the measurement or fact.

+*emof.csv*:

 ```csv
 eventID, occurrenceID, measurementID, measurementTypeID, measurementType, measurementValueID, measurementValue